arjunguha/compsci220-scala/website/hw/mazes/index.md

 instead of a stack to track nodes to check.
 Scala's Queue type doesn't follow the same conventions as List, so you'll have to change a bit more code to get it to work.
 Try it out by implementing `bfsPath()` using a queue.
-You'll have to import scala.collection.immutable.Queue to use queues.
+You'll have to import scala.collection.immutable.Queue.

+{% highlight scala %}
+def bfsPath(graph: EdgeGraph, start: Graph.Node): Array[Graph.Node]
+{% endhighlight %}

 Do note that BFS finds the shortest path *in terms of nodes to traverse*.
 In the next section, we'll talk about another algorithm for finding a path in a